-The object is stored in 'the first' available free space, in consideration of the size thereof.
+The object is stored in "the first" available free space, in consideration of the size thereof.

-According to the method, a position where the object has been stored and a position and size of available capacity are recorded by storage.
+According to the method, a position where the object has been stored and a position and size of available capacity are stored recorded by storage.

-Therefore, information required for searching for an object in the storage or for storing another object in the storage can be always available." (p.
-2 lower left column 1.9-1.19)
+Therefore, information required for searching for an object in the storage or storing another object in the storage can be always available." (p.
+2 lower left column l.
+9-l.19)

 B) "In conveying an object into the storage, a computer specifies the object, acquires data on the size thereof and full state of the storages, and retrieves various locations where the object can be stored." (p.
-3 upper right column 1.10-1.13)
+3 upper right column l.
+10-l.
+13)

-C) "We will describe the method below, using a library where books are stored, retrieved, and arranged as an example.
+C) "We will describe the method, using a library where books are stored, retrieved, and arranged, as an example, below.